HL7/cql-ig/input/pages/using-cql.md

 {: #library-level-identifiers}

 A "library-level identifier" is any named expression, function, parameter, code system, value set, concept, or code defined in the CQL.
-The library name referenced in the library-line, the data model, and any referenced external library should not be considered "library-level identifiers".
+The library name referenced in the library-line, the data model, any referenced external library should not be considered "library-level identifiers".
 Library-level identifiers ought to be given a descriptive meaningful name (avoid abbreviations) and conform to Conformance Requirement 2.13.